Quantum key distribution over noisy channels by the testing state method: Discussion

 \section{Discussion}

-The security of the protocols comes from the security of the ordinary protocol, since testing states are not private and only used to correct errors.
+The security of the protocols comes from the security of the ordinary protocols since testing states are not private and are only used to correct errors.
+As the testing states are independent of the encoding states and carry no private information, they provide no benefits to the eavesdropper.

-The arguments are also suitable for other protocols, such as BB84 protocol and protocols with untrusted third party who distributes entangled states to Alice and Bob.
+The arguments can be viewed as an error-correcting procedure and can be employed for other tasks or protocols\cite{S2021Quantum}, such as BB84 protocol and protocols with an untrusted third party who distributes entangled states to Alice and Bob.
 Although BBM92 protocol might not be a mostly employed one, we choose it as an example because it is easy to understand and can demonstrate that the scheme does not need to use entanglement distillations.

 The state $|\psi'\rangle$ is unchanged under collective noises.
-Such a state is called decoherence-free state.
-For a mixture of PD, CP, CR and Pauli noises, in general, we can use two orthogonal decoherence-free ones to handle.
+Such a state is called a decoherence-free state.
+For a mixture of PD, CP, CR, and Pauli noises, in general, we can use two orthogonal decoherence-free ones to handle.
 However, this is impossible in $C^{2}\otimes C^{2}$, since $|\psi'\rangle$ is the unique state with this property.
 But in $C^{4}\otimes C^{4}$, this can be done \cite{C2007Six}.

+Note that the above method requires knowing the kinds of noise over the channel and thus estimating the channel should come in the first place.
+Although it is beyond this paper, we mention that this can be done by other technologies such as state tomography\cite{S2021Informationally}.

+The previous sections indicate that the method should work better in the setting of Pauli noises since no entangled states are needed for testing, which implies that only separated states are required when applying to protocols without entanglement such as the BB84 protocol, while worse in cases of collective noises because three states entanglement is needed, which might difficult to implement in practice (Note that the efficiency of two state entanglement might have been insufferable).

+We do not particularly mention the experimental settings here since the method is a theoretical scheme for general protocols.
+The settings of experiments depend on what realizations are employed practically.
+For example, usually, optical devices can be employed.

+Finally, we mention that noise processes are not the only problems in communication tasks.
+Other problems might include, for example, signal improved\cite{SB2020Quantum}, detectors\cite{SB2022Analysis,S2022Solving}, and sources\cite{TS2019Coherent}.